-For a child younger than 18 – who was born in Victoria, or who was born overseas but has been living in Victoria for the last 12 months – their parents may apply to register a new name (see ‘Changing a child’s name’, below).
+For a child younger than 18 – who was born in Victoria, or who was born overseas but has been living in Victoria for the last 12 months – their parents may apply to register a new name (see ‘Changing a child’s name’ in ‘A child’s name‘).

 If you were born outside Victoria (but within Australia) and your birth was registered interstate, you must apply to the births, deaths and marriages registry in the state or territory you were born in.
 The same applies to children.

 If you were born overseas and wish to register a new name in Victoria, there are special requirements that must be satisfied.
-You must provide proof of your legal entitlement to remain in Australia indefinitely (e.g. a citizenship certificate, Australian passport or Australian permanent resident A permit that allows a person who is not a citizen to stay in a country on certain conditions, for the length of time stated in the visa.) and proof that you have lived in Victoria for at least 12 months (e.g. copies of utility accounts or bank statements).
+You must provide proof of your legal entitlement to remain in Australia indefinitely (e.g. a citizenship certificate, Australian passport or Australian permanent resident visa) and proof that you have lived in Victoria for at least 12 months (e.g. copies of utility accounts or bank statements).
 You must also provide proof of the place of your birth (e.g. a birth certificate or passport).

-The The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. of Births, Deaths and Marriages (‘BDM registrar’) can To give up a legal right or claim. the 12-month residency requirement if a new name is sought to protect the person or a child, or because the person is getting married.
+The registrar of Births, Deaths and Marriages (‘BDM registrar’) can waive the 12-month residency requirement if a new name is sought to protect the person or a child, or because the person is getting married.

 Sex offenders can change their name, but the BDM registrar must notify the Chief Commissioner of Police of the name change.

-In Victoria, prisoners and those on To free a prisoner after they have served a minimum term, but before the end of their sentence.
-While on parole the person may be subject to conditions such as having to report regularly to police. must get written approval from the Adult Parole Board before applying to register a new name.
+In Victoria, prisoners and those on parole must get written approval from the Adult Parole Board before applying to register a new name.

 When dealing with an application to register a new name, the BDM registrar must comply with the human rights protections enshrined in the Charter of Human Rights and Responsibilities Act 2006 (Vic).

-You can correct your registered name by filling in an ‘application to correct the register’ form (available at www.bdm.vic.gov.au).
+You can correct your registered name by filling in an ‘application to correct the register’ form (available from the BDM Vic website).